sontungexpt/stilux-dotfiles/README.md

 swapon /dev/sda2
 ```

-For boot partition do this (it will format partition)
+For root partition do this (it will format partition)
 ```
 mkfs.ext4 /dev/sda3
 ```